Khel Now logo

 The runner-up for the Golden Boy award in 2017, Ousmane Dembele was touted to be the next big thing during his Dortmund days.
 Signed for a whooping €145m (including add-ons), Dembele was expected to replace Neymar.

 The French winger has been extremely unlucky in time with the Blaugrana.
-For someone with extreme pace like Dembele, hamstring injuries are somewhat inevitable.
+For someone with an extreme pace like Dembele, hamstring injuries are somewhat inevitable.
 However, the severity and frequency of Dembele’s injuries have made it incredibly hard for him to live up to expectations at the club.

-There is not much doubt about Dembele’s quality as he has often shown flashes of brilliance whenever he has played.
+There is not much doubt about Dembele’s quality, as he has often shown flashes of brilliance whenever he has played.
 However, with Dembele’s value suffering a sharp decline, it will be interesting to see whether FC Barcelona hold onto him in the coming years.

-4. Eden Hazard (Chelsea to Real Madrid) – €160m
+4. Eden Hazard (Chelsea to Real Madrid) – €146m

 Injuries and poor form have prevented Eden Hazard’s career from taking off at Real Madrid.
 (Courtesy: Bleacher)

-A transfer to Real Madrid had been a long-time dream for Eden Hazard and in 2019, he completed the move.
+A transfer to Real Madrid had been a long-time dream for Eden Hazard, and in 2019, he completed the move.
 Hazard’s Madrid stint has been nothing close to what was expected of the Belgian.

 The 2014/15 PFA Player of the Year and two-time Premier League winner barely ever missed games at Chelsea.
 For Madrid, however, he has sustained seven injuries in just two seasons and has struggled to muster a long run of games.